Contentious statements by Rep. Steve King over the years

 — In 2017, King publicly supported several far-right, anti-immigration candidates in Europe, saying in one supporting statement that “culture and demographics are our destiny.
 We can’t restore our civilization with somebody else’s babies.”

 — In November 2018, just before his re-election to a ninth term in Congress, The Weekly Standard released audio of King seeming to refer to Mexican immigrants as “dirt” during a campaign rally.
 King was before a crowd complaining that jalapeno peppers he had grown that year weren’t hot enough and that he might have to get dirt from Mexico to grow the next batch.
-When a woman replied that said dirt is “on its way,” King replied, “Well, yeah, there’s plenty of dirt.
-It’s coming from West Coast, too, and a lot of other places, besides.
+When a woman replied that dirt is “on its way,” an apparent reference to a caravan of Central American migrants traveling to the California border, King replied, “Well, yeah, there’s plenty of dirt.
+It’s coming from the West Coast, too, and a lot of other places, besides.
 This is the most dirt we’ve ever seen.”

 — On Jan.
 10, 2019, the New York Times quoted King as saying, “White nationalist, white supremacist, Western civilization — how did that language become offensive?”